Article

 About the study

-The study included participants diagnosed with long COVID syndrome and at least one neuropsychiatric symptom that emerged after COVID-19 and 25 healthy controls matched by age, sex, and education.
-The participants were excluded if they had any significant neurologic or psychiatric disorder, such as stroke, encephalitis from any cause except COVID-19, neurodegenerative disorder, schizophrenia, uncontrolled major depression or anxiety disorder requiring medication before COVID-19, traumatic brain injury with loss of consciousness for more than one-hour that required hospitalization, severe substance use disorders except for tobacco or cannabis use, and any contraindication for MRI.
+The study included participants with at least one neuropsychiatric symptom that emerged after COVID-19 and healthy controls matched by age, sex, and education.
+The participants with significant neurologic or psychiatric disorders, such as stroke, encephalitis from any cause except COVID-19, neurodegenerative disorder, schizophrenia, uncontrolled major depression or anxiety disorder requiring medication before COVID-19, traumatic brain injury with loss of consciousness for more than one hour that required hospitalization, severe substance use disorders except for tobacco or cannabis use, and any contraindication for MRI were excluded.

 Participants diagnosed with long COVID syndrome had acute COVID-19 more than six weeks before enrollment (a mean of 242 ± 156 days).
 Healthy controls did not have COVID-19.
 They tested negative for SARS-CoV-2 on the polymerase chain reaction test within a week or had a negative rapid antigen test on the evaluation day.
 More healthy controls than patients with long COVID received COVID-19 vaccines.

-All participants were evaluated by the National Institutes of Health Toolbox–Cognition Battery and Motor Battery.
-To assess the neurometabolite concentrations, all patients underwent brain proton MR spectroscopy of the gray matter in the anterior cingulate cortex and frontal white matter.
-According to the authors, the anterior cingulate cortex was chosen as the major node of the attention network required for all cognitive tasks.
+All patients underwent brain proton MR spectroscopy of the anterior cingulate cortex gray matter and frontal white matter.
+According to the authors, the anterior cingulate cortex was selected as the primary node of the attention network necessary for all cognitive tasks.
 The frontal white matter was chosen because neuroinflammation is often found in this brain region during viral neuroinfections (e.g., HIV, John Cunningham virus, and hepatitis C virus).
+Most neurons (∼80%) in the frontal white matter are glutamatergic.
+All participants were evaluated with the National Institutes of Health Toolbox- Cognition and Motor Batteries.

 Results